-must be full papers, at most 4 single-spaced US Letter (8.5” x 11”) pages, including figures, tables, references and appendices.
+The workshop will accept the submissions of original work or work in progress.
+Submitted papers must be unpublished and must not be currently under review for any other publication.
+Submissions must be full papers, at most 4 single-spaced US Letter (8.5” x 11”) pages, including figures, tables, references and appendices.
 Submissions for All submissions must use the LaTeX (preferred) or Word styles found here.
 All submissions must be submitted using the submission website.
 Authors must make a good faith effort to anonymize their submissions by: (1) using the "anonymous" option for the class and (2) using "anonsuppress" section where appropriate.
 Papers that do not meet the size, formatting, and anonymization requirements will not be reviewed.
 Please note that ACM uses 9-pt fonts in all conference proceedings, and the style (both LaTeX and Word) implicitly define the font size to be 9-pt.

 The tentative presentation formats are regular oral presentation (15 minutes) and a spotlight presentation (2 minutes).

-Register through ACM BuildSys 2021
+Register through ACM BuildSys 2022

 The Cyprus Institute